u16rogue/page-v1/articles/local-markdown/podman-containers-as-a-sandbox.md

 > This is a work in progress (wip)!

 This is a quick rundown of using Podman Containers as a sandbox.
 A lot of guides online are (obviously) geared towards using containers in the context of deployment.
-This instead is geared towards using Podman Containers as a small sandbox to do anything you want inside a container.
-From creating, running, obtaining a shell, stopping, resuming, cleaning.
+This instead is geared towards using Podman Containers as a small sandbox.
 <br>
 Why?
-Containers are a great substitute to a full virtual machine when you need an isolated system whether its for development, testing, or trying things out without affecting your host system.
+Containers are a great substitute to a full virtual machine when you need an isolated system.

 ## Obtaining a base OS Image
 You can choose anything you want.
 Check [Docker Hub](https://hub.docker.com/) for your preffered image.
 We'll be using `alpine` as its very small.